msanatan/msanatan.github.io/blog/2014/small-website-go-flask-and-use-blueprints/index.md

     return redirect(url_for('todos.index'))
 ```

 I also created a blueprint to handle static pages, like the home and about page.
-If you structure your Flask app [like a package](http://flask.pocoo.org/docs/0.10/patterns/packages/#larger-applications "Large Flask Application Patterns"), then in your **init.py** of your views module you can define your 404 view function as follows:
+If you structure your Flask app <a href="http://flask.pocoo.org/docs/0.10/patterns/packages/#larger-applications" target="_blank" rel="nofollow noopener noreferrer">like a package</a>, then in your **init.py** of your views module you can define your 404 view function as follows:

 ```python
 @app.errorhandler(404)